theo-armour/pages/00-commons/artificial-intelligence/google-generative-ai-learning-path.md

 What is generative AI?

-* GenAI is a type of artificial intelligence that creates new content based on what it has learned from existing contentn
+* GenAI is a type of artificial intelligence that creates new content based on what it has learned from existing content
 * The process of learning from existing content is called training and results in the creation of a statistical model
 * When given a prompt GenAI uses this statistical model to predict what an expected response might be - and this generates new content